Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-California Nursing Home Medicaid applicants should also know that even though there is no asset limit or Look-Back Period, their assets are not protected from California’s Medicaid Estate Recovery Program.
+California Nursing Home Medicaid applicants should also know that even though there is no asset limit, their assets are not protected from California’s Medicaid Estate Recovery Program.
 This program is required by law to try and collect reimbursement for long-term care after the death of Medi-Cal recipients.
 So, a senior may qualify for California Nursing Home Medicaid with a significant amount of assets, but they may not be able to pass those assets down as a family inheritance after their death.
 To learn more about Estate Recovery in California, click here.

 Functional Requirements